SoftUni-Internal/interactive-content/EN/03-Regex/02-Quantifiers.md

     console.log(result);
 ```

-`?` matches the previous element zero or one time.
+`?` matches the preceding element zero or one time.

 Example: `1, 100 or 1000`